-He explained that change in the direction of the current in the Mozambique Channel was a result of the slow northward movement of Africa and Madagascar.
+He explained that the change in the direction of the current in the Mozambique Channel is a result of the slow northward movement of Africa and Madagascar.

 This meant that the influence of the southern oceanic gyre was gradually weakened, causing the “sweepstake” route to be closed.